 Requirement: Limit SharePoint Online external sharing using domains.

 How to limit external sharing by domain in SharePoint Online?

-External Sharing in SharePoint Online allows you to share artifacts such as site, list or library, document with users outside your organization such as partners and consultants.
+External Sharing in SharePoint Online allows you to share artifacts such as sites, lists, or libraries, and documents with users outside your organization, such as partners and consultants.
 How do we restrict external sharing only to specific partner’s known domains?
-Well, External sharing can be limited with a list of domains in SharePoint Online.
+Well, External sharing can be limited to a list of domains in SharePoint Online.
 We can either allow sharing only to these domains or block sharing only to given domains.

 - Login to SharePoint Online Admin Center >> Expand “Policies” and then click on the “Sharing” link in the left navigation.

 - In the Sharing page, Under More external sharing settings, enable the “Limit external sharing by domain” checkbox and then click on the “Add domains” button.

 - Now, in the Add domains panel, you can either allow specific domains or block specific domains.
 I’ve selected “Allow only specific domains” and then entered the list of allowed domains.

 - Hit the save button once you are done.
 These settings affect all SharePoint Online and OneDrive for Business site collections.